YatterOfficial/Yatter.Invigoration/README.md

     public override void Dispose()
     {
-        // Nothing to dispose of but if therer was, do it here!
+        // Nothing to dispose of but if there was, we'd do it here!
     }
 }
 ```